gisheri/elevation/README.md

 ## Database

+In the `database` directory, you can run:

 `node .`

-Seeds the database with the given data and starts the database
+Seeds the database with the given data and starts the database.

 ## Server

-In the server directory, you can run:
+In the `server` directory, you can run:

 `npm run dev`